qimcis/qimcis/README.md

 ### Hi there 👋

+My name is Chi and I'm an aspiring Software Developer from Canada.
+Here's some info about me!

+🌱 Interests:
+- Web development
+- Machine Learning
+- Illustration and Painting

+⚡ Languages:
+- Python
+- HTML/CSS

 <!--
 **qimcis/qimcis** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.